 - Place the avocados, bananas, and melted coconut oil in the bowl of a food processor and blitz until smooth.

-- Add the cocoa, 2 Tbsp of raspberry powder, and a pinch of salt.
+- Add the cocoa, cinnamon, chipotle powder, and a pinch of salt.
 Blitz again.

-- Taste the mousse and decide if you'd like to add any more raspberry powder to get a more intense flavour, and if you'd like to add a touch of maple syrup for sweetness.
+- Taste the mousse and decide if you'd like to add a touch of maple syrup for sweetness.
 Blitz again if necessary.

-- Spoon the mousse into four ramekins or dessert glasses.
+- Spoon the mousse into 4-6 ramekins or dessert glasses.
 Chill for at least 30 minutes prior to serving.

-- Other flavour suggestions: orange zest, a pinch of chipotle powder, freshly grated ginger, or vanilla bean and sea salt.
+- Other flavour suggestions: orange zest, raspberry powder, freshly grated ginger, or vanilla bean and sea salt.